thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

-The single element transducer can be moved laterally and elevationally, and 1200 independent Fourier spectra of the scattering instances are averaged to obtain the backscattered power spectrum, |backscattered_spectra|.
+The single element transducer can be moved laterally and elevationally, and 1200 independent Fourier spectra of the scattering instances are averaged to obtain the backscattered power spectrum, shown in |backscattered_spectra|.
 The 5000E phantom is covered with a thin Saran Wrap® layer as previously described in the substitution experiment, and the 4000E phantom was covered with a 128 μm-thick TPX® (polymethyl-pentene) layer.
 A TPX® layer is advantageous relative to a